JudicialCouncilOfCalifornia/trialcourt/MULTISITE.md

 The pattern will be `sites/[sitecode]` and `config/config-[sitecode]` where `[sitecode]` is a short abbreviation for the court. i.e. `slo`

+## Features

+This project uses Features module to share configuration across multisites, and with the installation profile.
+For detailed information about creating, managing and deploying features, please see the [FEATURES.md](FEATURES.md).

 ## Lando Changes

 Lando will have a proxy and a database service for each multisite, including default.
 It will require a `lando rebuild` to activate, each time a proxy and datbase service are added.
 See `proxy` and `services` in the `.lando.yml` file for examples.